stevemcquaid/ButlerHouse/docs/README.md

 This unit presents a rare opportunity to embrace modern living in a prime location.

 ## Secure your spot by scheduling a viewing today.
-Contact Matt for leasing information at: leasing@hinklehotel.com
+For leasing information contact: leasing@hinklehotel.com